ReportsVena vs Workday Adaptive Planning

 Vena

-Vena is an Excel-native FP&A platform — designed for teams that want to keep Excel as the modelling interface but add workflow, structure, and controls.
+Vena is an Excel-native FP&A platform designed for teams that want to keep Excel as the modeling interface but add workflow, structure, and controls.

 Workday Adaptive Planning

-Workday Adaptive Planning (formerly Adaptive Insights) is a cloud-native planning platform — designed for scaling organizations that need structured modelling, stronger dimensional governance, and deep workforce planning.
+Workday Adaptive Planning (formerly Adaptive Insights) is a cloud-native planning platform designed for scaling organizations that need structured modeling, stronger dimensional governance, and deep workforce planning.

 Both tools deliver strong budgeting, forecasting, and reporting.
 Both integrate well with mid-market ERPs.
 Both are safe, proven selections.